clauswilke/dataviz/docs/visualizing_proportions.md

 The same dataset visualized as partial densities is much clearer (Figure \@ref(fig:marital-vs-age-facets)).
 In particular, we see that the proportion of married people peaks around the late 30s, the proportion of divorced people peaks around the early 40s, and the proportion of widowed people peaks around the mid 70s.

 (ref:marital-vs-age-facets) Marital status by age, shown as proportion of the total number of people in the survey.
-The colored areas show the density estimates of the ages people with different marital status, respectively, and the gray areas show the overall age distribution.
+The colored areas show the density estimates of the ages of people with the respective marital status, and the gray areas show the overall age distribution.

 <div class="figure" style="text-align: center">
 <img src="visualizing_proportions_files/figure-html4/marital-vs-age-facets-1.png" alt="(ref:marital-vs-age-facets)" width="816" />